-Failure to properly vent the water heater to the outdoors as outlined in this Venting section will result in death or serious personal injury.
+Failure to install and properly vent the water heater to the outdoors as outlined in this Venting section will result in death or serious personal injury.
 To avoid the risk of fire, explosion, or asphyxiation from carbon monoxide, NEVER operate the water heater unless it is properly vented and has adequate air supply for proper operation as outlined in this Venting section.
-This water heater must have air supply connected and terminated to the outdoors.

-Refer to page 16 for required clearances to combustible materials.
+- Use 3-in./5-in.
+(7.6-cm/12.7-cm) UL-approved Category III Stainless Steel vent materials or water heater manufacturer-approved vent material.
+No other vent material is permitted for use with this appliance. - Refer to page 16 for required clearances to combustible materials.
 Improper clearances can cause explosion or fire resulting in death, personal injury, and/or product damage.